-Vision 2020 works to educate young people to value gender equality, shared leadership, and civic engagement
+Vision 2020 works to educate young people to value gender equality, shared leadership, and civic engagement.

-To fulfill one of our five goals – to educate young people to value gender equality, shared leadership, and civic engagement - the Vision 2020 education initiative will be about storytelling: telling the stories of the women in our history who have already demonstrated gender equality, shared leadership and civic engagement.
+To fulfill one of our four goals – to educate young people to value gender equality, shared leadership, and civic engagement - the Vision 2020 education initiative will be about storytelling: telling the stories of the women in our history who have already demonstrated gender equality, shared leadership and civic engagement.

 It is well known that the stories of women in American history have been woefully lacking in our k to 12 classrooms and textbooks.
 Research has shown that when women are included at all, they are discussed in peripheral, supportive roles.
 Even the stories of influential women are omitted or relegated to a brief sidebar in textbooks and classroom curricula.
 As a result, students grow up with a distorted and inaccurate perspective on the role of women in our history.